 PATIENT PROFILE

 The NEAR-1 and NEAR-2 studies evaluated and found statistically significant response to QLOSI among all subjects between the ages of 45 and 64 years with otherwise healthy eyes, Mr. Smith says.
-However, he adds, the company’s market research found stronger motivation to use the drops in the early to moderate presbyope demographic, those in their late 40s and early 50s.
+However, he adds, the company’s market research found stronger motivation to use the drops in the early-to-moderate presbyope demographic, those in their late 40s and early 50s.

 “The 45- to 55-year-old working professionals seem to really distinguish themselves among the broader market as those who want to be empowered to manage their vision on their terms,” he says.
 “We really think they’re going to be highly motivated to consider an alternative like QLOSI.”